 - Not in the open

 - Drv and dust free

 - Not exposed to corrosive media

 - Protected against solar radiation

 - Avoiding mechanical shock and vibration

-Storage and transport temperature

-- Storage and transport temperature see chapter "Supplement -Technical data - Ambient conditions" - Relative humidity 20 ...
+- Storage and transport temperature see chapter "Supplement Technical data Ambient conditions"

+- Relative humidity 20 ...
 85 %

-Lifting and carrying

-With instrument weights of more than 18 kg (39.68 lbs) suitable and approved equipment must be used for lifting and carrying.
+Lifting and carrying With instrument weights of more than 18 kg (39.68 lbs) suitable and approved equipment must be used for lifting and carrying.